Kobe Bryant, daughter killed in copter crash, 7 others dead - WHIZ News

 All around the world, people were glued to their phones and TV screens as news of the crash spread and networks broke into programming with live coverage.
 A visibly shaken LeBron James wiped his eyes with tissues and walked away alone from the Lakers plane that had just landed in Southern California.

-Thousands of people gathered to mourn Bryant outside the Staples Center in downtown Los Angeles, where a statue of the retired Lakers legend stands.
+Thousands of people gathered to mourn Bryant outside the Staples Center in downtown Los Angeles.
 Mourners in No. 24 jerseys mixed with those in fancy dress arriving at the downtown arena for Sunday evening’s Grammy Awards.

 People carried flowers and chanted “Kobe!” and “MVP!” under giant video screens showing Bryant’s smiling face.